void

 Filip Sulimierski,1880 - 1914

-Szczawne is described by the author during the train trip from the Łupków Pass to Sanok.
-It is a tale of destruction, even more white crosses and a statue of Christ who has had his head blown off.
+Szczawne is described by the author during the train journey from the Łupków Pass to Sanok.
+It is a tale of destruction, even more white crosses, and a statue of Christ who has had his head blown off.

 Background

-Szczawne is a village in the Podkarpacki region of Poland, located by the railway line between the Łupków Pass and Sanok.
-The railway station is Szczawne-Kulaszne.
-The area was until 1947 mainly populated by Ukrainians but these were forcibly resettled during the ethnic cleansing that followed in the wake of World War II.
+Szczawne is a village in the Podkarpacki (Subcarpathian) region of Poland, located by the railway line between the Łupków Pass and Sanok.
+The railway station is called Szczawne-Kulaszne.
+The area was, until 1947, mainly populated by Ukrainians, but these were forcibly resettled during the ethnic cleansing that followed in the wake of World War II.

 Quote(s) from the novel